THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 There are only 4 coins; 1THB, 2TBH, 5THB and 10THB

-There are a few other smaller coin denominations called ‘satang’ but they are mainly used in large supermarkets and sometimes 7-Elevens.
+There are a few other smaller coin denominations called ‘satang’, but they are mainly used in supermarkets and 7-Eleven convenience stores.
+These coins are a fraction of 1 THB, and I usually try and avoid these.

 USING CREDIT CARDS

-Currently Thailand is still primarily cash based.
-Credit cards, particularly Visa and MasterCard are in all major Thai and foreign owned businesses, including medical facilities.
+Currently, Thailand is primarily cash-based.
+Credit cards, particularly Visa and MasterCard, are in all major Thai and foreign-owned businesses, including medical facilities.
 Most vendors inside Chatuchak Weekend Market accept credit card payments.
 But always keep cash in hand

-Smaller local businesses like hair salons and nail salons may accept credit card payments but might tack on 3% surcharge to cover transaction costs.
+Smaller local businesses, such as hair salons and nail salons, may accept credit card payments.
+But might tack on a 5% surcharge to cover transaction costs.
 Which is not bad considering how expensive it is to withdraw Thai Baht from ATMs in Thailand.

 WHERE TO GET THAI BAHT?